 Mini-pupillages are essentially a short period of simulated pupillage, during which each mini-pupil sits with a barrister to observe and discuss aspects of that barrister’s work.
 Mini-pupils also spend a half-day completing a short piece of assessed written work.
 The assessed written work does not require any particular preparation, and 3VB will provide mini-pupils with all relevant legal materials necessary for its completion.

-Applicants for mini-pupillage should have, or expect to obtain, the academic qualifications required for full pupillage (as a minimum, an upper second in an honours subject, not necessarily in law).
+Applicants for mini-pupillage will be assessed against the same criteria as applicants for pupillage and should have, or expect in due course to have, the qualifications required for full pupillage.
+At a minimum, this is an upper second-class degree in an honours subject, not necessarily in law.

-Applications are by way of a CV (which should include a full breakdown of all university examination results to date) and covering letter and should be sent to firstname.lastname@example.org.
 The Bar Standards Board requires all Chambers to monitor applicants for assessed mini-pupillage by race, disability and gender.
-To assist us in compiling accurate data 3VB therefore asks that you complete and submit this electronic form when applying for a mini-pupillage with us.
-Please note that completion of this form is entirely optional, and omission to do so will have no effect on your application.
-Any information you do provide will not be seen by the barrister(s) who assess your application, but will be anonymised upon receipt and dealt with in the strictest confidence by a member of Chambers’ administrative staff.
+To assist in compiling accurate data, 3VB therefore asks that you complete and submit this equality and diversity monitoring form when applying for a mini-pupillage.
+Please note that completion of this form is optional, and declining to do so will have no effect on your application.
+Any information you do provide will not form part of the assessment of your application but will be anonymised upon receipt and dealt with in the strictest confidence by Chambers’ administrative staff.

 3VB will reimburse mini-pupils’ reasonable travel expenses, and/or the cost of reasonably necessary overnight accommodation for mini-pupils travelling from outside of London, and will provide mini-pupils with a Travel Claim Form for this purpose.
 Mini-pupils wishing to claim reasonable expenses should retain receipts and submit a completed Travel Claim Form in the two weeks after their mini-pupillage.